Eastern Cincinnati Conference: Soccer

-Soccer for the schools in the ECC has been one of the more successful competitive sports for both boys and girls, long before the ECC was formed.
-Turpin and Walnut Hills have had a history of success in their soccer programs, with Turpin winning 7 combined State Champion titles since the 1980s in boys and girls soccer.
-Turpin boys soccer is respected as one of the best teams in Ohio, having only lost 2 conference games since becoming a member of the ECC.
-The conference champion title for boys soccer has bounced back and forth between Walnut Hills and Turpin since the ECC formed in 2012.
-For girls soccer, the champion has shifted from Milford in 2012, to Loveland for the next two years, and most recently Turpin in the 2015 season.
+Soccer is another popular sport played by the members of Eastern Cincinnati Conference (ECC) before and even after the establishment of the league in 2012.
+Seven combined state championships in boys' and girls' soccer have been achieved by Turpin High School since the 1980s.
+Boys' soccer teams from Walnut Hills and Turpin have taken all ECC championships after the formation of the league.
+In terms of girls' soccer, Milford won ECC championship in 2012, Loveland in 2013 and 2014, and Turpin in 2015.

 Cross Country

 Cross Country is another sport with both boys and girls teams that compete in the ECC.
 In cross country, schools will send their runners to meets, where they compete for the fastest completion of a 5-kilometer race (referred to as a 5K run).
 For boys cross country, all schools except Withrow have boys competing in varsity cross country.
 Casey Gallagher from Anderson set the ECC boys cross country record for the 5K run in 2012 at 15 minutes 56 seconds during the Trinity Meet.
 A close second was made Alaeldin Tirba from Turpin with a 15-minute 59.70-second run.
 Since then, nobody in the ECC has gotten under the 16:00 mark at an official 5K run.
 In the 2015 season, there were 192 runners in the ECC, with the fastest 5K run time going to Nick Stone (Anderson), with a 16:19 time.
 Girls Cross Country also competes in ECC 5K races, with Walnut Hills or Turpin winning the 5K run fastest time of all four seasons.
 The fastest girls 5K run in ECC history was set in the 2015 season with an 18:28 time by Samantha Bush (Turpin) at the Ross Meet.